Skip to main content

 Verifying Web UI / CLI information with your systems

-Most of the following tools will be available on standard installations, if not, all are available via your distribution’s package management (apt, snap, rpm)
+Most of the following tools will be available on standard Linux installations.
+If not, all are available via your distribution’s package management (apt, snap, rpm).

-Finding your IP from the machine command line:
+Finding your IP address from the machine command line

 ip a